Complete Story

 Employers should also be aware of other laws they may need to comply with.
 For example, when an employer runs background checks through a company in the business of compiling background information, the employer must comply with the Fair Credit Reporting Act.
 In addition, several states have enacted laws, commonly known as “Ban the Box” laws, that limit employers’ ability to seek and use information about job applicants’ criminal histories.
 These provisions generally prohibit employers from automatically disqualifying applicants based on their criminal background.
 Given the complexities, employers should work with local counsel to ensure their hiring processes comply with all applicable laws.

-Think you are mistreated by the Production team?
-Maybe you are.
-Want to know why?
+How long can you go without complaining?
+And what does the answer have to do with sales?
 Find out in this week's Short Attention Span Sales Tip.

 Read More